k4k/webby-bot/README.md

 # Webby Bot
 Webby is an IRC bot written in Go.
-The initial goal is to provide helpers for parsing URLs to provide the URL title and a shortend URL.
+The primary goal is to provide helpers for parsing URLs to provide the URL title and a shortend URL.

 # Building